 The Amended and Restated 1993 Equity Incentive Plan (formerly known as the Immunex Corporation 1993 Stock Option Plan) (the "1993 Plan") terminated on March 11, 2003 (the "Termination Date") and no shares are available for issuance after the Termination Date.
 The 1993 Plan was assumed pursuant to the terms of the merger agreement between the Company and Immunex Corporation which was approved by the Company's stockholders in May 2002.
 The plan was previously approved by Immunex Corporation's shareholders.
 The 1993 Plan consists of two articles - Article I which governs awards granted prior to July 15, 2002 (the "Restatement Date") and Article II which governs awards granted on or after the Restatement Date.
-As the terms of options grants made pursuant to the 1993 Plan after the Restatement Date until the Termination Date are governed exclusively by Article II of the plan, the following is a description of the material provisions of Article II of the 1993 Plan as such provisions applied prior to the Termination Date.
-This description is qualified in its entirety by reference to the 1993 Plan itself, which was filed as an exhibit to the Company's Form S-8 dated July 16, 2002.
+As the terms of options grants made pursuant to the 1993 Plan as such provisions applied prior to the Termination Date.
+This description is qualified in its entirety by reference to the 1993 Plan testle, which was filed as an exhibit to the Company's Form S-8 dated July 16, 2002.